Azure/node-label-operator/docs/aadpodidentity.md

 This assumes you have already created an Azure Identity, perhaps by using `az identity create`.

-Define "Contributor" roles for your resource group for each user-assigned identity in your cluster so that the AzureIdentity can be bound to your VM/VMSS.
+Define "Contributor" roles for your resource group for each user-assigned identity assigned to a VM/VMSS with master/controlplane nodes, which is where the controller will run.
-The controller runs on the controlplane/master nodes so specifically the controlplane identity.

 `az role assignment create --role "Contributor" --assignee <principalId> --scope <resource group>`

-Define "Managed Identity Operator" roles for each user assigned identity.
+Define "Managed Identity Operator" roles for each user assigned identity assigned to a VM/VMSS with master/controlplane nodes.

 `az role assignment create --role "Managed Identity Operator" --assignee <principalId> --scope <resource ID of managed identity>`

-You will need to create the Kubernetes resource for AzureIdentity, AzureIdentityBinding, which will allow for the creation of AzureAssignedIdentity resources.
+You will need to create the Kubernetes resources for AzureIdentity and AzureIdentityBinding, which will allow for the creation of AzureAssignedIdentity resources.

-Create an AzureIdentity configuration file for each user-assigned identity.
+Create an AzureIdentity configuration file for each user-assigned identity on your master/controlplane VM/VMSS.
+Use `type: 0` for user-assigned MSI instead of service principal.

 ```yaml
 apiVersion: "aadpodidentity.k8s.io/v1"